mwganson/Editor_Assistant/README.md

 This does the same thing as Insert from dialog except you are presented with the templates directly as menu / submenu items, the goal being to make it a bit more streamlined.
 Once the template is selected the procedure is the same for both here and using Insert from dialog.
 Just use the one you prefer.
 ##### Edit templates
 This brings up the Template editor dialog.
 In that dialog you can create new templates, delete templates, edit their content, execute them, test them, execute to clipboard, and get some additional help text.
+###### Filtering
+Filtering allows you to view only those templates that contain the given filter text.
+So, for example, if you only want to see the templates for a certain project you could include the project name in the templates' names for that project, and then apply the filter to see only those templates.
+Or you might have some specifically for QInputDialogs.
 ###### + button
 This creates a new template that is a copy of the currently selected template, to be used as a starting point.
+There is no limit to how many templates you may have, except for the amount of memory / storage / processing power, of course.
 ###### - button
 This deletes the currently selected template.
 If you delete the last template, a new default is created.
 This is so there is always at least one template.
 Deleting cannot be undone.
 (But if you press the cancel button your templates file has not yet been changed at this point.
 It only changes on clicking Apply or Ok.)
 ###### Rename button
 This allows to rename a template.
-You cannot have 2 templates with the same name.
+You cannot have 2 templates with the same name since they are stored as python dictionaries.
-###### Filter
-The very top of the dialog features a filter section.
-If the checkbox is checked, then the text in the filter edit (if any) is used to filter which templates are showing in the template list.
-There is also a match case checkbox for case-sensitive filtering.
-When filtering, only those template times that have the filter text in their names will be shown.
 ###### templateList (QListWidget)
 This is the list of templates at the top of the dialog.
 Select the template to work on and its text appears in the edit widget.
 Changing templates causes the previous template's changes to be updated in editor memory, but not the templates file.
 That file only gets updated when pressing Ok or Apply.
 Press Cancel to close the dialog without changing the templates file (as long as you didn't already use Apply).
 ###### edit (QPlainTextEdit)